-• Duration 21 Days / 20 Nights
+• Duration17 Days / 16 Nights

-• Price from $2299 / person
+• Price from$2299 / person

-• Difficulty Level Strenuous
+• Difficulty LevelStrenuous

-• Max Altitude 6189 Meter
+• Max Altitude6165 Meter

-For Island Peak Expedition, one has the option of starting from a base camp at 5,087 meters (16,690 ft) called Pareshaya Gyab and starting the climb between 2 and 3 am.
+For the Island Peak Expedition, one has the option of starting from a base camp at 5,087 meters (16,690 ft) called Pareshaya Gyab and starting the climb between 2 and 3 am.
 Another popular option is to ascend to High Camp at around 5,600 meters (18,400 ft) to reduce the amount of effort and time needed for summit day.
 However, proper water supply and worries about sleeping at a higher elevation may dictate starting from base camp.
-Base camp to high camp is basically a hike but just above high camp, some rocky steps require moderate scrambling and up through a broad open gully.
+Base camp to high camp is a hike but just above high camp, some rocky steps require moderate scrambling and up through a broad open gully.
 At the top of the gully, glacier travel begins and proceeds up to a steep snow and ice slope.
 From here, fixed ropes will be set up by our mountain guide for the laborious ascent of almost 100 meters to the summit ridge.
 The climb to the summit is somewhat difficult due to steep climbing.
 On top, while Mount Everest is a mere ten kilometers away to the north, the view will be blocked by the massive wall of Lhotse, towering 2,300 m (7,500 ft) above the summit.
-Wilderness Excursion offers most competitive trip cost with carefully designed Island Peak climbing itinerary with bucket list inclusive services.
+Wilderness Excursion offers the most competitive trip cost with a carefully designed Island Peak climbing itinerary with bucket list inclusive services.

 Highlights